Dignity of Women

 The Women in Factories Training Program (WiF) exceeded the goal to train 60,000 women in 150 factories by training more than 131,000 women in 156 factories.
 Of these women, more than 12,000 have received advanced training.

 Women have been supported in factory training in India, Bangladesh, China, El Salvador and Honduras.
 Through the WiF Training Program, the Walmart Foundation funded CARE to develop the curriculum as well as provide funding to nonprofit organizations to implement the training.
 The program helped created a curriculum to deliver support to women in factories at scale.
 In addition to the women who received training, male workers and male factory supervisors also received training through the program.
-Including men, the program has delivered training to 189,290 individuals across the four geographies to date.
+Including men, the program has delivered training to 189,290 individuals across the five geographies to date.

 In addition to the training, the Walmart Foundation funded Tufts University to conduct research during the program to better understand the impacts of the program: